 The fact that something like Blub Berlin exists in the middle of Neukölln came to us a surprise.
 We already visited a few abandoned places in Berlin but we never explored anything so easy to enter and close to the city.
 Supposedly, back in the 90’s, Blub used to be the coolest water park Berlin ever saw but nowadays the place feels more like a weird Mad Max water park than anything else.

 Blub is short for Berliner Luft- und Badeparadies or Berlin Air and Bathing Paradise in English.
 It first opened in Neukölln back in February 1985 with a cost of over 40 million Deutschmark.
 Blu even sponsored Hertha Berlin for three seasons back in the eighties.
 And, quickly, this water park became one of the coolest water parks of West Berlin.

 Blub’s future start to look grim once the Berlin Wall was over.
 The number of visitors started to drop to the point when the rats saw the opportunity to get in.
 And once they were in, the rats were everywhere.
-There was rat shit on the swimming pools, there was rats swimming on the outdoor pool and the local authorities had to step in before it would be too late.
+There was rat shit on the swimming pools, there were rats swimming on the outdoor pool and the local authorities had to step in before it would be too late.

 Would you swim in a place that cannot win a fight against rats?
 We wouldn’t and apparently, lots of people agree with us and Blub declared bankruptcy in the following year.

 Harald Frisch, Blub’s owner, fought for a while and manage to keep the place open for a little longer with the sauna and the fitness center opened until there was no money left anymore.
 It was them that property developer Tobias Willmeroth bought the place and decided to turn the place into a holiday resort for families.